 Pet insurance isn’t a cheap expense to add to your monthly bills, especially without knowing whether you’ll use it.
 It’s true that pet insurance might not be the right fit for everyone.
 However, vet care for common conditions can cost hundreds or thousands of dollars, making $20 to $40 a month worth the peace of mind for many pet parents.

 When is pet insurance worth it?

 A pet policy benefits owners who want vet care protection or who can’t afford surprise bills.
 However, getting pet insurance doesn’t fit everyone.
 It may or may not work for you if:

-- You own a purebred predisposed to certain conditions.
+- You own a purebred predisposed to health conditions.

 - You want coverage before your pet becomes a senior or develops health problems.